 - Handheld vacuum

 Steps to remove an old carpet:

 Removing old carpeting can be done by anyone.
 The process can be messy and time-consuming.
-If you want to save time, or don’t want to attempt it yourself, hiring a professional is probably best.
-If you’ve got a lot of old carpeting to get rid of, it’s definitely worth paying someone else to do it.
+Hiring a professional is probably best if you want to save time or don’t want to attempt it yourself.
+If you’ve got a lot of old carpeting to get rid of, it’s worth paying someone else to do it.

 Final Thoughts on How to Dispose of Old Carpet

-Whether you choose to use a custom carpet removal service or opt for do-it-yourself methods, you’ll be glad to know that you have options when it comes to disposing of old carpet.
+Whether you choose to use a custom carpet removal service or do-it-yourself methods, you’ll be glad to know that you have options for disposing of old carpet.

 So next time you have some old carpet to dispose of, don’t think twice about what to do.
 Simply start looking for the most suitable disposal method for your situation and begin the process.
 You’ll be glad you did.